RuiRaminhos47/EN-RUST-Parser/README.md

 # Analisador-Sint-ctico-RUST
-Implementação de um analisador sintáctico de um subconjunto da linguagem Rust.
+Implementation of a parser for a subset of the Rust language.

-O subconjunto da linguagem inclui:
+The subset of the language includes:

-- uma única função: fn main() {...}
+- a single function: fn main () {...}

-- Inteiros e booleanos
+- Integers and Booleans

-- Expressões aritméticas
+- Arithmetic expressions

-- Expressões booleanas
+- Boolean expressions

-- Atribuições (let)
+- Assignments (let)

-- If e If then else
+- If and If then else

-- Ciclos While
+- While Cycles

-- Sequências de comandos (separados por ; )
+- Command strings (separated by ;)

-- Funções de input/output (println e read_line)
+- Input / output functions (println and read_line)

-O parser faz a análise sintáctica do programa do subconjunto de Rust pedido, e fornece como output uma representação da árvore abstracta (union em C).
+The parser parses the program for the requested Rust subset, and outputs a representation of the abstract tree (union in C).